Transferable takeaways from trial and error (and more trial) in writing National Research Service Award (NRSA) applications*

 As most of you know from my previous posts, my immediate next step after I finish my Ph.D. (which is becoming quite a scary reality) is to broaden my training during a post-doctoral fellowship, which I’m sure will be filled with more grant-writing opportunities.
 However, after examining my strengths, weaknesses, interests, and values, a long-term career in academia laden with grant writing [among other things] in the current and future funding climate is not for me.
 Personally, I would like to contribute to the scientific community in a support role at a Parkinson’s non-profit as a programs manager (see previous post interview with Beth Vernaleo, Ph.D., Associate Director of Research Programs, Parkinson’s Disease Foundation for more insight).

 So why am I writing about writing grants when my ideal career involves being on the reviewing end?
-I think having to write an NRSA gives you great perspective on the amount of work that goes into writing a grant.
-In addition, I think there are several things that this experience can teach you that can transfer to whatever science career you end up in, regardless of if your NRSA or GRFP (see below) application gets funded.
+I think having to write an NRSA grant gives you a great perspective on the amount of work that goes into writing a grant.
+Also, I think there are several things that this experience can teach you that can transfer to whatever science career you end up in, regardless of if your NRSA or GRFP (see below) application gets funded.

-- Graduate Research Fellowship Program for the National Science Foundation (NSF; see https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=6201).
+- Graduate Research Fellowship Program for the National Science Foundation (NSF)

-In addition, I’m fortunate that my program runs a NRSA writing workshop weekly each fall over the course of two months.
-This workshop culminates in a mock study section by faculty members a month prior to the December 8 NRSA deadline, with the goal being to put students in the best position to receive an award.
+In addition, I’m fortunate that my program runs a weekly NRSA writing workshop in the fall.
+This workshop culminates in a mock study section by faculty members a month prior to the December 8, NRSA deadline, with the goal being to put students in the best position to receive an award.
 A year ago, I wrote my first application and while it placed high enough to get discussed and scored, it didn’t meet the payline.
 My confidence took a minor blow but I thought, “Well, at least I got scored on my first try rather than not discussed.”
 Next step: Revise and resubmit in August.

-I had addressed every major concern the reviewers had in my introduction to revised application page and altered my research plan accordingly.
+I had addressed every major concern the reviewers had in my introduction to the revised application page and altered my research plan accordingly.
 I had more preliminary data than before.
 My writing was more polished.
-I had presented at more meetings and had more author and co-author manuscripts in press or in progress.
+I had presented at more meetings and had more first author and co-author manuscripts.
 I had more collaborators and would be trained in more cutting edge techniques.
-Had the last 4 months of writing and revising been a waste?
+Had the last four months of writing and revising been a waste?
 I was fuming, to say the least.
 My confidence in my own abilities and the importance of my science took a big hit.
 I read through the summary statement as soon as it was available, and sent it off to my adviser in a huff, with smoke coming out of my ears.
 Her response?
 “That’s a great summary statement!
 These issues are addressable and you’re so close to the payline –let’s try one last time for the December deadline.”

 So here I am, a year later, and having just submitted my third NRSA application and it’s out of my hands until I find out the results in the spring.
 They say hindsight is 20/20 and as cliché as that is, it’s true.
 After all the negativity, I feel like I have come out of this experience a better writer, a more methodical scientist, and a little more mentally tough.
 After talks with my adviser and some past professors from college, I’ve been able to see many silver linings to this [initially] frustrating experience.
 Whether your application gets awarded (which is a huge honor!) or not, there are some positives and skills from this experience that you can harness regardless of where your career takes you.